ryjcm1/rrcc2021/README.md

 npm run start
 ```

-The server can be accesed on the following port
+The server can be accessed on the following port

 ```sh
 http://localhost:5000/